WhiteKebabs/Password-Repo/README.md

 This program is nowhere near as secure as authentic services.
 Please use at your own risk.

 ### Program Details
 Password Repo saves all your account details in a json file.
-All entries are semi-securely encrpyted using a PIN of your choice which you will be entering at the beginning.
+All entries are semi-securely encrpyted using a PIN of your choice which you will enter at the beginning of commands 1-3.

 ### Usage 1: Account Retrieval
 ```